 What's actually different between JPEG and PNG?

-- JPEG (lossy compression) — analyzes the image and discards data the human eye is least likely to notice, particularly in areas of high color complexity.
-This is irreversible: once compressed, that detail is gone permanently.
-In exchange, JPEG achieves dramatically smaller files for photographic content.
+- JPEG (lossy compression) — splits the image into small blocks, converts color data in a way that mimics how human vision works, and then discards the fine detail the eye is least likely to notice, especially in busy, high-frequency areas like leaves, gravel, or fabric texture.
+This is irreversible: once compressed, that detail is gone permanently, even if you later re-open and re-save the file.
+In exchange, JPEG achieves dramatically smaller files for photographic content — often 80–95% smaller than an equivalent PNG.

-- PNG (lossless compression) — re-encodes pixel data more efficiently without discarding anything.
-A PNG always decodes to a pixel-perfect copy of the source image.
-It also supports an alpha channel, meaning parts of the image can be fully or partially transparent.
+- PNG (lossless compression) — re-encodes pixel data more efficiently (similar in spirit to how a ZIP file compresses text) without discarding anything.
+A PNG always decodes to a pixel-perfect copy of the source image, no matter how many times you open and re-save it.
+It also supports an alpha channel, meaning parts of the image can be fully or partially transparent, which is why logos and icons almost always ship as PNG.

 The practical consequence: JPEG shrinks photographs far better than PNG can, because photographs are full of the kind of subtle, high-frequency detail JPEG is designed to discard.
-PNG shines on flat-color content — logos, UI screenshots, line art — where there's little detail to discard in the first place, and where lossless accuracy actually matters (no soft edges, no transparency artifacts).
+PNG shines on flat-color content — logos, UI screenshots, line art, charts — where there's little detail to discard in the first place, and where lossless accuracy actually matters (no soft edges around text, no color shifts, no transparency artifacts).

 Why the right choice matters

-Picking the wrong format isn't just a minor inefficiency — it shows up as visible problems or real costs:
+Picking the wrong format isn't just a minor inefficiency — it shows up as visible problems or real costs, and some of them can't be undone after the fact.

 - Page speed.
-A photo gallery saved as PNG can be 5–10x larger than the same images as JPEG, directly hurting Largest Contentful Paint and mobile load times.
+A photo gallery saved as PNG can be 5–10x larger than the same images as JPEG, directly hurting Largest Contentful Paint and mobile load times — and Google has used page speed as a ranking signal since the 2021 Page Experience update.

 - Broken transparency.
-Saving a logo with a transparent background as JPEG bakes in a solid white (or black) box where transparency used to be — there's no way to undo this after export.
+Saving a logo with a transparent background as JPEG bakes in a solid white (or black) box where transparency used to be — there's no way to undo this after export, since the transparency data is discarded, not just hidden.

 - Visible artifacts.
-Saving a screenshot or UI mockup as JPEG introduces blurring and color banding around sharp edges and text — exactly the kind of content JPEG handles worst.
+Saving a screenshot or UI mockup as JPEG introduces blurring, "ringing" halos, and color banding around sharp edges and text — exactly the kind of content JPEG handles worst, because there's no photographic noise to hide the compression in.

 Step-by-step: how to choose the right format

 - Ask if the image needs transparency.
-If any part of the image needs to show what's behind it — a logo over a colored header, an icon on a varying background — JPEG is disqualified immediately.
+If any part of the image needs to show what's behind it — a logo over a colored header, an icon on a varying background, a product cutout — JPEG is disqualified immediately.
 It has no alpha channel under any settings.
 Use PNG (or WebP).

 - Look at the content type.
-Photographs, gradients, and complex textures (real-world scenes, product photography, nature shots) compress extremely well as JPEG with minimal visible loss.
-Flat-color graphics, text, line art, and screenshots compress poorly as JPEG and beautifully as PNG.
+Photographs, gradients, and complex textures (real-world scenes, product photography, nature shots, food photos) compress extremely well as JPEG with minimal visible loss.
+Flat-color graphics, text, line art, charts, and screenshots compress poorly as JPEG and beautifully as PNG.

 - For photographs, pick a JPEG quality setting.
 Most editors offer 0–100 (or 1–12).
 For web use, 75–85 is the practical sweet spot — visually near-identical to 100 but at a fraction of the file size.
-Go below 60 only when file size is critical and some softness is acceptable.
+Go below 60 only when file size is critical and some softness is acceptable, such as thumbnails or background images.

 - For graphics, export as PNG and then optimize it.
-A raw PNG export from Figma or Photoshop carries unnecessary metadata.
+A raw PNG export from Figma or Photoshop carries unnecessary metadata and an unoptimized color palette.
 Run it through a lossless optimizer (PNGQuant + OptiPNG, or a browser tool) to cut 40–70% of the file size with zero visible change.

 - Compare the result at real size.
 Don't judge quality zoomed in at 400% — view the image at the size it will actually display.
-JPEG artifacts that are obvious at high zoom often vanish entirely at normal viewing size.
+JPEG artifacts that are obvious at high zoom often vanish entirely at normal viewing size on a phone or laptop screen.

 - Consider WebP as a third option.
-WebP supports both lossy and lossless modes plus transparency, generally beating both JPEG and PNG on file size at equivalent quality.
-If your platform supports it, it's worth using instead of either — though PNG and JPEG remain the safer universal fallback.
+WebP supports both lossy and lossless modes plus transparency, generally beating both JPEG and PNG on file size at equivalent quality — often by 25–35%.
+If your platform supports it, it's worth using instead of either — though PNG and JPEG remain the safer universal fallback for older tools and email clients.

 - When in doubt, test both and measure.
 Export the same image as JPEG (quality 85) and optimized PNG, then compare file size and visual quality side by side.
-For ambiguous cases — a screenshot with a gradient background, for example — the numbers will settle the question.
+For ambiguous cases — a screenshot with a photographic background, for example — the numbers will settle the question faster than eyeballing it.

 Common mistakes that cost you quality or speed